 From academic year 2020-2021, the thesis project ES5000 is worth 45 EC.
-Students of cohort 2019 or before, who will not graduate in academic year 2020-2021, will do the new ES5000 Thesis Project of 45EC.
+Students of cohort 2019 or before, , will also do the new ES5000 Thesis Project of 45EC.

 4. Due to the interdisciplinary character of the Embedded Systems programme, most students will not have all necessary prior knowledge.
-To gain this knowledge they may complete deficiency courses in one or more of the following subjects.
-All courses mentioned below represent approximately 2,5 credits worth of study load:

-Control Systems, Computer Architecture and Organisation, Algorithms and Data Structures, Programming skills, Software Engineering, Signal Processing, Digital Systems, Logic, Embedded Software, Operating Systems, Circuit Analysis.
+To gain this knowledge they may complete homologation (deficiency) courses in one or more of the following subjects.
+All courses mentioned below represent approximately 2,5 credits worth of study load: Control Systems, Computer Architecture and Organisation, Algorithms and Data Structures, Programming skills, Software Engineering, Signal Processing, Digital Systems, Logic, Embedded Software, Operating Systems, Circuit Analysis.
 Other subjects are also possible.